dmitrybv/EhLib-vp-theme-hope/src/EhLibDoc/10-using-tdbgrideh-component/15-move-rows-in-the-grid.md

 The following parameters are also passed to the event:

 `BookmarkList: TBMListEh`
-<dd>The list of selected entries that follow move.</dd>
+<sh>The list of selected entries that follow move.</sh>
 <br>

 `ToRecNo: Longint;`
-<dd>Number of records to which you plan or follow the move data.</dd>
+<sh>Number of records to which you plan or follow the move data.</sh>
 <br>

 `TreeLevel: Integer;`
-<dd>The level in the tree to which you plan or follow the move data.
-This parameter is used only when TMemTableEh is in tree mode.</dd>
+<sh>The level in the tree to which you plan or follow the move data.
+This parameter is used only when TMemTableEh is in tree mode.</sh>
 <br>